 Do not exceed the maximum recommended large round bale weight listed for each of the loader spear models.
 Damage to the equipment or serious personal injury could result.

 ASSEMBLY

 Check your loader to make sure it is in good working order.

-Refer to the exploded parts views in this manual for proper orientation of the chain, bolt, and washer.
+Refer to the line drawing on page 11 for proper orientation of the Bale Spear attachment and the bolt, washer, and nut.